Alfred Madison Barbour: Government service

 Despite the fiasco, voters from Jefferson County elected Barbour and fellow former delegate Logan Osburn to represent them in the Virginia Secession Convention of 1861.
 While Osburn resolutely voted against secession on both April 4 and April 17, Barbour switched his vote, voting on April 17 to secede, as did his brother James Barbour, who was a delegate representing their native Culpeper County.

 American Civil War

 During the American Civil War, Barbour served in the Confederate States Army as a quartermaster, on the staff of Joseph E. Johnston as well as Leonidas Polk.
 By December 1861, he had been promoted to quartermaster of all the Confederate armies, but complaints soon arose that he failed to settle accounts, gambled extensively and managed loosely.
 Major Barbour served in Meridian, Mississippi and by 1864 was demoted to assistant quartermaster in Montgomery, Alabama, where he remained after the war ended, although paroled in Greensboro.
 Jubal Anderson Early disliked Barbour, who termed him "not energetic or efficient."

 Death

 Alfred Madison Barbour died on April 4, 1866, in Montgomery, Alabama.
-His remains were returned to Culpeper, Culpeper County, Virginia and interred at Fairview Cemetery.